BalticSeabird/echoedge/README.md

 | VM (8 cores), Ubuntu 22.04.3 LTS| 32 | N/A | 5 |

 ### Echosounder
 We are using [Kongsberg-Simrad](https://www.kongsberg.com/maritime/contact/simrad/)'s EK80 echosounder.
-Read more about suported echosounders, the supported raw file types and how to convert the raw-files in the [Echopype documentation](https://echopype.readthedocs.io/en/stable/convert.html#conversion-operation).
+Read more about supported echosounders, the supported raw file types and how to convert the raw-files in the [Echopype documentation](https://echopype.readthedocs.io/en/stable/convert.html#conversion-operation).
 If you are using another echosunder than [Kongsberg-Simrad](https://www.kongsberg.com/maritime/contact/simrad/)'s EK80 echosounder, you will have to update the `sonar_model` in `functions.py`.

 ```Python
 raw_echodata = ep.open_raw(path, sonar_model="EK80")